rmwenzel/cs_fundamentals/README.md

 	- documentation
 	- version control
 	- unit testing
-	- virtual environment
+	- virtual environments

-Development is ongoing

-## `structures/`
+## Data Structures

-This directory contains implementations of various famous abstract data types.
+Implementations of various standard abstract data types.
+These are in found in the `structures/` directory.
 Implemented so far are:

-- `nodes.py` - Node types
+- `nodes.py`
 	- `SingleNode` - Node with single pointer
 	- `DoubleNode` - Node with two pointers

+- `linkedlist.py`
+	- `SinglyLinkedList`

+- `tree.py`
+	- `BinarySearchTree`

+## Algorithms

+Implementations of various standard algorithms.
+These are in found in the `algorithms/` directory.
+Implemented so far are:

+- `mult.py`
-- `linkedlist.py` - Linked-list types
+	- `recmult` - naive recursive multiplication
-	- `SinglyLinkedList` - Singly-linked lists
+	- `karutsaba` - Karutsaba multiplication

+- `sort.py`
+	- `ListSort` - Built-in `list` class augmented with sort methods
+		- `.quicksort`
+		- `.mergesort`

 ## Requirements

-Although there are few packages beyond the python standard library, I'm using a [conda virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#).
-The file 'environment.yml' contains all conda and pip dependencies.
+Package dependencies are in `environment.yml`, a [conda virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#) config file.
 If you have conda installed you can create the environment with

 ```
 conda env create -f environment.yml
 ```

 ## Testing

-These are in the tests directory.
-Tests use pytest and can be run from the root directory.
+These are in the `tests` directory.
+Tests use `pytest` and can be run from the root directory.

 ```
 python -m pytest
 ```